 This mountain coaster through a forest is just north of Toronto

-Half thrilling, half terrifying, that iconic ride has just been replaced with a safer, more modern version.
+Half thrilling, half terrifying, that iconic ride was replaced in recent years with a safer, more modern version.

-Just two hours North of Toronto in the scenic Blue Mountains is the epic Ridge Runner Mountain Coaster that should be on everyone's bucket list this fall.
+Just two hours North of Toronto in the scenic Blue Mountains is the epic Ridge Runner Mountain Coaster.

-The coaster runs along a one-kilometre track that will take you along the breathtaking terrain of the mountain, offering stunning views of the Niagara Escarpment, Georgian Bay, and the changing leaves of Blue Mountain Village.
+The coaster runs along a one-kilometre track that will take you along the breathtaking terrain of the mountain, offering stunning views of the Niagara Escarpment, Georgian Bay and Blue Mountain Village.

 You have the choice to ride each individual car alone, or with a friend.
 Since you will operate the vehicle completely on your own, you'll control the speed, which can take you soaring up to 42 km/hour.

-The Ridge Runner Mountain Coaster operates from 10 - 6 p.m. daily and is only $16 per adult.
+The Ridge Runner Mountain Coaster operates from 10 - 8 p.m. daily.

 Join the conversation Load comments